edgardocorrea/edgardo-correa.github.io/sobre.md

   }
 }

-// Animação das skills quando a seção é aberta document.querySelectorAll('.section-accordion').forEach(accordion => {
+// Animate skills when the section is opened document.querySelectorAll('.section-accordion').forEach(accordion => {
   accordion.addEventListener('transitionend', function(e) {
     if (e.propertyName === 'max-height' && this.classList.contains('active')) {